squizlabs/PHP_CodeSniffer/README.md

     ./vendor/bin/phpcs -h
     ./vendor/bin/phpcbf -h

-You can also download the PHP\_CodeSniffer source and run the `phpcs` and `phpcbf` commands directly from the GIT checkout:
+You can also download the PHP\_CodeSniffer source and run the `phpcs` and `phpcbf` commands directly from the Git checkout:

     git clone git://github.com/squizlabs/PHP_CodeSniffer.git
     cd PHP_CodeSniffer